-I initially trained as a dancer and this involved many years of studying into how my and other people’s bodies work; how they can get injured and then learn to be healthy again, how they are able to express creativity and feelings, and how to understand what is happening in the human system.
+I initially trained as a dancer and this involved many years of studying into how my and other people’s bodies work: how they can get injured and then learn to be healthy again; how they are able to express creativity and feelings; and how to understand what is happening in the human system.
 It turns out that this was a great preliminary to my Shiatsu training!

 I have worked consistently as a practitioner since I graduated from The Glasgow School in 1992.
 I started teaching beginner’s courses right away, and set up The Shiatsu School Edinburgh (with 2 colleagues) in 2000.
-I have focused on Shiatsu and I have also been a parent to my daughters for the same 23 years I have been working one-to-one with clients.
+I have focused on Shiatsu and I have also been a parent to my daughters for the same 26 years I have been working one-to-one with clients.
 Happily, Shiatsu still fascinates me.
 I continue to be intrigued by the link between the body and the mind, and between ill health and the spirit or soul.
-And my life is enriched on many levels by my work with clients, student and post graduates.
+My life is enriched on many levels by my work with clients, student and post graduates.

 I have worked with some amazing teachers.
-The techniques and approaches they shared have stayed with me and inform my work now: Elaine Liechti; Nicola Ley (Pooley); Daverick Leggett for the start of my Chi Gung life and on food energetics; Cliff Andrews and his ever-developing Zen work; Bill Palmer and Movement Shiatsu; Chris Jarmey’s Chi Gung; and Suzanne Yates’ pioneering mother’s work; Authors I have been inspired by include Carola Beresford-Cooke and Veet Allen for sound theory; Shizuto Masunaga for the background that I regularly need to return to; Dianne Connelly and the 5 elements; Wataru Ohashi for baby Shiatsu; Maciocia and Tom Williams for TCM (and also the herbal treatments and talks with Mark Wright).
+The techniques and approaches they shared have stayed with me and inform my work now: Elaine Liechti; Nicola Ley (Pooley); Daverick Leggett for the start of my Chi Gung life and on food energetics; Cliff Andrews and his ever-developing Zen work; Bill Palmer and Movement Shiatsu; Chris Jarmey’s Chi Gung; and Suzanne Yates’ pioneering mother’s work; Authors which I have been inspired by include Carola Beresford-Cooke and Veet Allen for sound theory; Shizuto Masunaga for the background that I regularly need to return to; Dianne Connelly and the 5 elements; Wataru Ohashi for baby Shiatsu; Maciocia and Tom Williams for TCM (and the herbal treatments and talks with Mark Wright were invaluable).